sindrig/spoppy/README.md

 1. Create a virtualenv (python 2.7 or python 3.3+)
 2. Clone this project
 3. Activate your virtualenv
-4. Install requirements (:code:`pip install -r requirements.txt`)
+4. Install requirements (`pip install -r requirements.txt`)
-5. Run :code:`python scripts/spoppy` (you will be asked for username/password)
+5. Run `python scripts/spoppy` (you will be asked for username/password)

 ## DBus integration

 1. Run `make install_dbus`
 2. Make sure you have python-gobject2 installed
 3. Symlink gi (and possibly glib) to your virtualenv (that is, if you're not installing globally!)
-4. The service will be available at "/com/spoppy" (f.x. :code:`qdbus com.spoppy /com/spoppy com.spoppy.PlayPause`)
+4. The service will be available at "/com/spoppy" (f.x. `qdbus com.spoppy /com/spoppy com.spoppy.PlayPause`)

 ## Testing

-:code:`make test`
+`make test`